MindyZHAOMinzhu/MindyZHAOMinzhu.github.io/_pages/about.md

 ---

 Hi👋!
 I am Mindy, Minzhu Zhao, a first-year Ph.D. student from [Grouplens](https://grouplens.org/) Research Center at the [University of Minnesota](https://twin-cities.umn.edu/home).
 I am luckily advised by [Prof. Lana Yarosh](https://lanayarosh.com/).
 My research interest lie in the areas of Human-Computer Interaction (HCI) and social media.

+My previous experience mainly focuses on social media and online communities, particularly on online harmful content (e.g. misinformation, misogyny).
+My research interest is on the intersection between society and technology, particularly the equitable, ethical and empathetic technology or digital platform for vulnerable groups.
 <!-- and [Prof. Stevie Chancellor](http://steviechancellor.com/).  -->